Maximizing Revenue Through Strategic Mobile App Pricing Models

 The “Free App” Pricing Model

 Probably the key advantage to offering free apps is that when there is no fee to purchase the app, you see an increase in downloads from users.
 But how do you monetize an app that a user has received for free?
-There are a few ways of doing this.
+There are a few ways to do this.
 They include:

 Selling Advertising Space